awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-how-to.md

 \\ Custom master key provider
 aws-encryption-cli --decrypt --wrapping-keys provider='myProvider' key='100101'
 ```
-In decrypt commands that use an AWS KMS CMK, the `--wrapping-keys` parameter is required\.
-You can use the **key** attribute to specify the CMK you want to use for decrypting, or the [**discovery** attribute](#discovery-cli-attribute), which lets the AWS Encryption CLI use any CMK that was used to encrypt the message\.
+In decrypt commands that use AWS KMS, you can use the **key** attribute to specify the CMKs to use for decrypting, or the [**discovery** attribute](#discovery-cli-attribute) with a value of `true`, which lets the AWS Encryption CLI use any CMK that was used to encrypt the message\.
 If you specify a CMK, it must be one of the wrapping keys used to encrypt the message\.
 Specifying the wrapping key is an [AWS Encryption SDK best practice](best-practices.md)\.
 It assures that you use the CMK you intend to use\.
 In a decrypt command, the value of the **key** attribute must be a [key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN)\.